Sun-Dried Tomato Pesto is a fun and delicious twist on the traditional pesto recipe.

 Pesto can be stored in an airtight container in the refrigerator for up to one week OR in the freezer for 3-4 months.

-HOW DO YOU MAKE PESTO WITHOUT A FOOD PROCESSOR?
+CAN YOU MAKE IT WITHOUT A FOOD PROCESSOR?

 If you don’t have a food processor, you can also use a high-powered blender to make pesto.